Call for Projects

 M Street Road Safety Technology Reverse Pitch & Pilot

 The M Street Road Safety Technology Reverse Pitch and Pilot is a Washington, DC initiative led by ITS America in partnership with local agencies to explore how emerging technologies can improve safety along a busy, multimodal corridor in the Navy Yard area.
 The project uses a “reverse pitch” model, in which public agencies define key safety challenges and invite private-sector companies to propose targeted solutions.
 These solutions are expected to include low-cost digital infrastructure and smart technologies designed to reduce crashes, improve traffic compliance, and enhance overall safety.
 Ultimately, the pilot aims to demonstrate how innovative, scalable tools can support Washington, DC’s Vision Zero goals and create safer streets for all users.
-Applications are due by midnight EST on April 17, 2026, via the online submission link below.
+Application window closed April 17, 2026.

 RFI: DC MID - General Call for Projects